Written by: Beck Hansen, The Dust Brothers

 My cyanide girl

 At the same time though, despite the catchiness, "Girl" has one of the darker lyrics Beck has ever written.
 Beck's been asked about it a couple of times.
 Once he started to say it was "happy and romantic," but then immediately changed his mind when he remembered the lyrics.
 "The lyrics are very dark, so maybe that's not true," he realized.
 Another time he described it as "supposed to be a romantic song with all this rough imagery, like Bukowski."
-Looking close at the chorus, it does appear to be one of those old-style murder ballads at its core.
+Looking close at the chorus, it does appear to be a mordern sort of murder ballad at its core.

 Asked about the darkness, Beck said,